hugotiburtino/jankenpon/README.md

 ## About
 This project was part of an introductory programming course at Udacity.

-Developed by Hugo Tiburtino.
+A very short starter code was provided with some instructions and hints.
+All functionalities were developed by developed by **Hugo Tiburtino**.
 ASCII art by VK